A theoretical model for power generation via liquid crystal elastomers: The charge pump circuit

 The electrical energy potential stored by a capacitor, known as capacitance, is equal to $C=q/V$, where $q$ is the magnitude of the charge stored when the voltage across the capacitor is equal to $V$, and is measured in farads (F).
 Capacitance depends on both the geometry and the materials that the capacitor is made of.

 Figure~\ref{NLC:fig:circuit1} represents schematically a charge pump electrical circuit where the voltage $V_{1}$ supplied by an external source (battery) is raised to voltage $V_{2}$ by using a variable capacitor with capacitance $C$.
 The diodes prevent backflow of charge and act as voltage activated switches.
 The alternative circuit illustrated in Figure~\ref{NLC:fig:circuit2} allows for the supply battery to be recharged.
 Figure~\ref{NLC:fig:cpump} shows the operating cycle of a variable capacitor with LCE dielectric containing the following states \cite{Hiscock:2011:HWPM}: \begin{itemize} \item[(A)] The LCE is at the lowest temperature corresponding to the nematic state, $T_{n}=T_{A}$, the input voltage from a supply battery is $V_{1}$ and the capacitor is charged to the initial charge $q_{1}$.
 At this state, the capacitance is equal to $C_{n}=C_{A}=q_{1}/V_{1}$; \item[(B)] The temperature rises to $T_{B}>T_{A}$, so the capacitance decreases to $C_{B}<C_{A}$, while the charge remains equal to $q_{1}$.
 Thus the voltage across the capacitor increases to $V_{2}=q_{1}/C_{B}>q_{1}/C_{A}=V_{1}$; \item[(C)] The temperature continues to increase to the isotropic state, $T_{i}=T_{C}>T_{B}$, hence the capacitance further decrease to $C_{i}=C_{C}<C_{B}$, but the voltage remains equal to $V_{2}$, so the charge decreases to $q_{2}=C_{C}V_{2}<C_{B}V_{2}=q_{1}$; \item[(D)] The temperature drops to $T_{D}<T_{i}$, while the charge remains equal to $q_{2}$ and the capacitance increases to $C_{D}=q_{2}/V_{1}>q_{2}/V_{2}=C_{C}$.
-Upon further cooling to the initial temperature $T_{n}$, the battery with voltage $V_{1} $ charges the capacitor to the initial charge state $q_{1}$ and the cycle can be repeated. \end{itemize} During one cycle, the external source provides an electrical energy $W_{in}=V_{1}\left(q_{1}-q_{2}\right)$ and produces $W_{out}=V_{2}\left(q_{1}-q_{2}\right)$.
-Thus the net output generated by this cycle is equal to
+Upon further cooling to the initial temperature $T_{n}$, the battery with voltage $V_{1} $ charges the capacitor to the initial charge state $q_{1}$ and the cycle can be repeated. \end{itemize} In the above notation and throughout the paper, indices `$n$' and `$i$' indicate a nematic or isotropic phase, respectively.